7454th Urban Augmentation Medical Task Force Pre-mobilization Activities

 |0

-This work, 7454th Urban Augmentation Medical Task Force Pre-mobilization Activities, by SFC Kenneth Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7454th Urban Augmentation Medical Task Force Pre-mobilization Activities [Image 8 of 8], by SFC Kenneth Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT